-If you have previously partitioned your Mac's hard drive in order to download a macOS beta or install Windows, but now you need that storage space back, you can remove the partition and recapture the much-needed space.
+Suppose you have previously partitioned your Mac's hard drive to download a macOS beta or install Windows, but now you need that storage space back.
+In that case, you can remove the partition and recapture the much-needed space.
 Here's how to remove a hard drive partition on your Mac.

 Getting rid of a secondary partition on the Mac is a two-step process.
 After erasing a partition, you can then remove it from your system.